tweag/cardano-hoarding-node/CIP-XXXX.md

 #### Violation Detection Algorithms

 **Equivocation Detection**:
-1. **Data Indexing**: Maintain an index of blocks by (slot_number, leader_id)
+1. **Data Indexing**: Maintain an index of blocks by (slot_number, pool_id)
-2. **Conflict Detection**: For each new block, check if another block exists for the same slot+leader combination
+2. **Conflict Detection**: For each new block, check if another block exists for the same slot+pool combination
-3. **Signature Verification**: Validate that both blocks are properly signed by the claimed leader
+3. **Signature Verification**: Validate that both blocks are properly signed by the claimed pool
 4. **Evidence Collection**: Store both conflicting blocks with metadata about detection time and source peers
-5. **Pattern Analysis**: Track repeated equivocations from the same leader for reputation scoring
+5. **Pattern Analysis**: Track repeated equivocations from the same pool for reputation scoring

 **Orphan Analysis**:
 1. **Chain Tracking**: Maintain a representation of the canonical chain tip as reported by the full node